Rico Gatson: Art

-Gatson's 2014 solo exhibition, When She Speaks, is exemplar of Gatson's multidisciplinary approach to making art.
-Not only were paintings included but photo collage, sculpture, and video as well.
+Gatson's 2014 solo exhibition, When She Speaks, included photo collage, sculpture, and video.
 The focus of the exhibition was a short video that played footage of Black Panthers members Kathleen and Eldridge Cleaver responding to the injustice of their son, Bobby Hutton's death.
 Colorful kaleidoscopic edits were included in order to fragment and overlap the imagery, resulting in an unnerving atmosphere.
 Similar instances of such video effects can be seen in his solo show, The Promise of Light, 2013.